ckeditor/ckeditor5/docs/updating/updating.md

 CKEditor 5 should be [updated frequently](#updating-ckeditor-5), as bug fixes and new features are not backported.
 While installing and using a CKEditor 5 instance, especially when adding new features, always make sure all the packages are of the same (preferably latest) version.
 If this requirement is not met, errors may occur.

+### Update your custom builds

+If you want to skip some editor features, customize your build with {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} and remove unneeded functionality.
+Alternatively, {@link installation/getting-started/quick-start-other#building-the-editor-from-source create your own customized build from scratch}.
+It is a bad practice to download a {@link installation/getting-started/predefined-builds predefined editor build} and then remove plugins or buttons in your configuration.
+You will only be loading unnecessary stuff without any good reason.

 ### Use online builder to add plugins

 Some releases would bring new features and new plugins and sometimes replace old ones and make them obsolete.
-If you want to install additional plugins, use {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} instead of adding them manually.
+If you want to install additional plugins, use online builder instead of adding them manually.
 This will reduce the risk of omitting plugin dependencies.

-### Update your custom builds

-If you want to skip some editor features, customize your build with online builder and remove unneeded functionality.
-Alternatively, {@link installation/getting-started/quick-start-other#building-the-editor-from-source create your own customized build from scratch}.
-It is a bad practice to download a {@link installation/advanced/predefined-builds predefined editor build} and then remove plugins or buttons in your configuration.
-You will only be loading unnecessary stuff without any good reason.

 ## CKEditor 5 release process